flexera-public/policy_templates/operational/azure/azuread_group_sync/README.md

 ## Deprecated

 This policy is no longer being updated.
+Group Sync for Azure Active Directory is now [natively supported in the Flexera platform](https://docs.flexera.com/flexera/EN/Administration/GroupSync.htm).

 ## What it does